Why Do You Lose Muscle on a GLP-1?

 When you’re in a big calorie deficit, your body covers the shortfall from wherever it can — and that includes lean tissue, not just fat.
 A GLP-1 can create a substantial deficit quickly because it turns appetite down so effectively, and the faster and larger the deficit, the more lean mass tends to come off alongside the fat.

-In a body-composition analysis of the STEP 1 trial, about 40% of the weight participants lost was lean body mass, which includes muscle.
+across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost, which includes muscle.
 The fix: don’t rush the drop, and give your body the two reasons below to hold onto muscle.

 2. A smaller appetite means less protein